venueless/venueless/README.rst

 venueless is brought to you by `pretix`_, `pretalx`_, and `rash.codes`_.

-**This project is in a development stage and requires in-depth technical knowledge for production use.**
+**This project requires in-depth technical knowledge for production use on your own servers.
+We provide a [hosted/SaaS version](https://venueless.org/en/) that is ready for you to use.**

 Contributing
 ------------